Ruthin-School/Platter/docs/development/setup.md

 cargo 1.80.0 (or higher)
 ```

-> ⚠️ **Troubleshooting:** If commands are not recognised, restart your terminal and try again.
+> ⚠️ **Troubleshooting:** If commands are not recognized, restart your terminal and try again.
 The PATH environment variable requires a fresh terminal session to take effect.

 ### 1.2: Git Version Control